Drumquin: History

 Drumquin was also a staging town in the 19th and early 20th century for coaches and travellers who were making their way to Derry from Omagh and vice versa.
 As a result of this the village flourished and hosted a hotel and several shops.
 Felix Kearney immortalised this area with songs such as "The Hills Above Drumquin" and others.
 On 26 August 1920, during the Irish War of Independence, the Irish Republican Army (IRA) attacked the Royal Irish Constabulary (RIC) barracks in Drumquin.
 One RIC constable and one IRA volunteer were killed.

+The Troubles

+On 6 February 1989, James Connolly, a member of the Provisional IRA, died in a premature explosion while attempting to plant a booby trap bomb under a car outside the home of a Royal Ulster Constabulary (RUC) officer.

 Geography

 The geography of the area is a mixture of flat fertile lands that clings to the banks of the Fairywater and steep rolling hills.
 There are also forests to the southwest of the village.
 Lough Bradan is also located roughly 7 miles from the village.
 The land is also covered in numerous rivers and streams, and two rivers meet on the outskirts of the village to form the river Fairywater.

 The village itself is dominated by Dooish Mountain which is the highest point in the area.
 Close to the village Sloughan Glen Waterfalls can be found; these rest in a deep ravine.
 Beyond the townland of Bradan lies miles of wet bogland that stretch to the border with County Fermanagh.
 In the area of the glen the land rises dramatically before falling again into the Fermanagh countryside.
 The area in general is also dotted with several quarries, the biggest of these lying 2 miles outside of the village itself.